Education in Kenya: University education

 Immediately after independence, Kenya's public higher education was free for all students regardless of their socioeconomic status; it was fully funded by the government.
 This created a high demand for higher education which raised a concern for donor agencies.
 At that time, the demand was continuously increasing, but Kenya's economy was not improving, so the government established a cost sharing and cost recovery model.
 In the cost sharing model, the government would cover part of the cost, but the remaining cost was the institutions and families responsibility.
 After this change, the student loan scheme was introduced.
 It was the responsibility of the Higher Education Loans Board (HELB) to pay out loans to Kenyan students that are interested in attending a higher education institution; there have been concerns that the loans are not being distributed equitably which has not fully improved the higher education access issues.
 Kenya has also explored the Module II admissions plan.
 In this plan, the admitted students must pay their full tuition fees but also pay an amount that is equivalent to attending a private institution.
 This has widened the accessibility gap for families of lower socioeconomic status as they will not be able to pay the amount of tuition, so higher education remains unaffordable and inaccessible for those students.

 Due to the current policies and financial requirements, educational access is limited to students who perform highly in academics and those who do not.
 If students are academically inclined and perform well in their primary and secondary education institutions, the educational fees and increasing tuition costs cause them to be unable to attend a higher education institution.
 Cost sharing has created an even larger gap in accessibility for students; continuing similar policies will keep creating a larger gap.

+Higher education financing

+In 2023, the Government of Kenya launched the Higher Education Financing portal to ensure equality in the access to education for university and TVET students.
+The HEF portal is based on the New Funding Model (NFM) launched by the President of Kenya on 3 May 2023.
+Under the NFM, students assessed as vulnerable and extremely needy will receive 100% Government funding for their education.
+Those assessed as needy will receive 93% of Government funding via the HEF portal.